mackmcconnell/whiskaroo/_posts/2013-12-10-give-the-gift-of-whiskey.markdown

 cover_image: "https://dl.dropboxusercontent.com/u/20403642/whiskaroo_images/whiskaroo_header_images/4.jpg"
 excerpt: "Fall is approaching and that means warm desserts, time with family and friends and rich flavors!
 Cooking with Bourbon adds a unique twist to any dish that you’re making and we wanted to share an amazing Peach Bourbon Pie with.."
 author:
-  name: Mack McConnell
+  name: Danica Newon
-  twitter: mackattaq
+  twitter: chicrunner
-  gplus: 100687498195339762535
+  gplus: 113089563013093964421
-  bio: Founder | Taster's Club
+  bio: Marketing | Taster's Club
-  image: author_mack.png
+  image: author_danica.jpg
 ---
 ![gift of whiskey](https://dl.dropboxusercontent.com/u/20403642/images/whiskaroo/IMG_6318_zpsfd09453b.jpg)